Richard Ryther Steer Bowker

 East Indies

-Richard Bowker worked for a time in the East Indies however returned to Newcastle and settled in a house overlooking the harbour and sea.
-The house, known as Santoft, fronted Church Street and was bordered by Perkins, Wolfe and Tyrell Sts.
+Richard Bowker worked for a time in the East Indies however in 1853, he returned to Australia and resettled in Newcastle, where he served in several public roles including coroner, alderman, and justice of the peace.
+He lived in a house overlooking the harbour and sea known as Santoft, which fronted Church Street and was bordered by Perkins, Wolfe and Tyrell Sts.
 From his house he could no doubt observe any of his vessels entering and leaving the harbour.
 He owned five vessels in partnership with George Tully by 1853.
 One of his small trading vessels was the 'Lavinnia'.

 Marriage